 - Water intensity is monitored at site level using measurement of total water withdrawal (Numerator) and production tonnage (Denominator).
 With more than 100 products per site it is not possible to monitor water intensity per product but rather per facility.
 Therefore, we report water intensity related to the manufacturing site of the flavor or fragrance compounds.
-All products from a facility have similar water intensity - Internal use of the metric: As Givaudan established a 15% reduction target on the water intensity by 2020 from a 2009 baseline, this measure of water intensity is our main water performances indicator for our manufacturing facilities.
+All products from a facility have similar water intensity. - Internal use of the metric: As Givaudan established a 15% reduction target on the water intensity by 2020 from a 2009 baseline, this measure of water intensity is our main water performances indicator for our manufacturing facilities.
 The metric is used internally to monitor our water performances over time and track our progress in achieving this target.
-This indicator is part of quarterly management review which allow dedicating resources when deviation is observed. - With a change from 2018 to 2019 of about 2.0% in water intensity for this product we consider the performance to be "about the same".
-Both water withdrawal and production tonnage did evolve in similar proportion over the last year.
-Givaudan characterised changes from the previous year as about the same when change is smaller or equal to 2%.
-The stable performance for this specific product is due to stable operation and good maintenance of water intensity for this product water usage processes when cleaning equipment with automatic cycles and reduce demande by using more effective spray nozzles and dry cleaning solution. - The strategy in place to reduce water intensity is based on process improvement and new technology applications for water recycling or dry cleaning.
-For example, by implementing dry cleaning technologies we can totally avoid using water on a specific equipment, reducing water demande drastically.
+This indicator is part of quarterly management review which allows dedicating resources when deviation is observed. - With a change from 2019 to 2020 of about -7.5% in water intensity for this product we consider the performance to be "lower" than the previous year.
+Despite a slight increase of +1.0% in the production tonnage, the water withdrawal did evolve with a -6.6% reduction.
+This performance is, on top of stable operation and good maintenance of water related equipment/processes, due to a cooling tower replacement and efforts started to reduce condensate and cooling water contaminations.
+As a general rule we characterised a change <2% as "about the same", a changes between 2% and 10% as "lower" / "higher" and a change >10% as "much higher" / "much lower". - We expect a reduction of water intensity in the future because of ongoing efforts on trying to eliminate the contamination of the condensate and to better balance the cooling water flows.
+In addition to this, a dedicated global workgroup composed by several departments' representatives will focus on key priority sites like this one.
+The aim is to provide ad-hoc support and best practice sharing in order to strategically improve the water intensity performances over the next 10 ye